Ensembl/rnaseq-registry/README.md

 ## Requirements

-Have the rnaseq-registry repo loaded and installed in your environment.
+Have the rnaseq-registry repo loaded and installed in your environment (or better yet, in a virtual environment like penv).
 For example:

 ```bash
 cd $repo_dir